6 Ways to Prepare for Family Caregiving

 You can also consult a financial advisor or an elder law attorney to ensure you are making wise decisions and have the needed legal documentation in place, like power of attorney.

-Especially in situations where declining cognitive ability is of concern, taking care of these tasks sooner than later is critical.
+Especially in situations where declining cognitive ability is of concern, taking care of these tasks sooner rather than later is critical.

 Whether your loved one will be living with you or in their own home, examine the living space and make necessary modifications to accommodate their needs and increase safety.